chaintope/tapyrus-signer/doc/federation.md

 ### Updating the aggregated public key for existing signers

+:heavy_exclamation_mark:Caution:
+> The RPC functionality is not implemented at 0.4.0 release.
+It is going to be implemented in future release.
+> In 0.4.0 release, you can set federation information into `federations.toml` file directory.
+If you want to update federations settings, you can update the `federations.toml` and restart tapyrus-signerd.

 Update the aggregated public key held by the existing signer.
 For updating, use RPC `update_federation`.